Development¶

 Each .yaml file in the layout folder defines a page of buttons.
 Pages can

-include shared modules and encoder sub-pages:
+include shared fragments and encoder sub-pages:

 name: switches